laravel/docs/upgrade.md

 **Likelihood Of Impact: Very Low**

-The `str` global helper was added in Laravel 9.x.
-If you are defining a global `str` function in your application, you should rename it or remove it, so it doesn't collide with Laravel's `str` helper.
+Laravel 9.x now includes a global `str` helper.
+If you are defining a global `str` helper in your application, you should rename it or remove it, so it doesn't collide with Laravel's `str` helper.

 <a name="when-and-unless-methods"></a>
 #### The `when` / `unless` Methods